komune-io/fixers-f2/README.md

 F2 is kotlin framework to implement and query function as a service.
-Functions implementation and deployement is based on (Spring Cloud Function)[https://github.com/spring-cloud/spring-cloud-function].
+Functions implementation and deployement is based on [Spring Cloud Function](https://github.com/spring-cloud/spring-cloud-function).
 Function client is based on ktor

 ## Dsl